Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 - The vagus nerve, a major communication channel between the gut and the brain

-- The gut microbiome—trillions of beneficial microbes
+- The gut microbiome, which includes trillions of microorganisms

-- Immune pathways influencing inflammation
+- Immune pathways involved in inflammation signaling

 Related pillar: